MiladMt11/bank-marketing-case/README.md

 # Bank Marketing Case – Subscription Prediction

-This project addresses a real-world case from a major bank aiming to improve the efficiency of its marketing campaigns.
-The goal is to predict whether a customer will subscribe to a term deposit based on their demographic, financial, and campaign interaction data.
+This project addresses a case from a major bank aiming to improve the efficiency of its marketing campaigns.
+The goal is to train an ML model to predict whether a customer will subscribe to a financial product based on their demographic, financial, and campaign interaction data.

 ---
 ## Project Structure